pan-webis-de/pan-code/clef25/text-detoxification/README.md

 The code in this directory is used to evaluate the predictions of the [text detoxification shared task at CLEF 2025](https://pan.webis.de/clef25/pan25-web/text-detoxification.html).

-We provide code for several baselines.
+Here, you can find the code for evaluation and baselines.

 # CodaLab baseline submission